FDA focuses on the Medical Devices Safety | Cybersecurity

 The FDA has moved towards the management of cybersecurity risks from both a premarket position and also a postmarket management point of view.
-This market development, alongside the developing sensitivity on cyber safety of medical devices, has made the FDA direct its attention toward cybersecurity and protecting public health from vulnerabilities introduced by the expanding utilization of software in medical devices.
+This market development, alongside the developing sensitivity on the cyber safety of medical devices, has made the FDA direct its attention toward cybersecurity and protecting public health from vulnerabilities introduced by the expanding utilization of software in medical devices.

 As technology advances, worldwide healthcare services are progressively getting digitized and connected to the internet, which takes into consideration superior integration between services, devices, caregivers, and patients.
 This availability improves the portability of patient information and empowers new avenues of patient-centric care, yet additionally opens up the potential for data theft and malicious device tampering as per the management of cybersecurity in medical devices.